-Responsibility Action Delivery Date Operators OP3.1 Ongoing.
-Operators worked with KCC to deliver 2023/24 BSIP funded fares initiatives.
-These are outlined in Annex C. Work with KCC to promote school services to complement further 24/25 BSIP initiatives.
+Responsibility Action Delivery Date Operators OP3.1 To work with KCC to deliver the specific fares and ticketing schemes that are outlined in Annex C. This will focus on initiatives which support recovery from the pandemic and access to tourism, employment opportunities and the support of Kent businesses.
+To work with KCC to promote school services to compliment the KTS price freeze from September 2023.
 To actively promote the schemes included in Annex C and include on operator websites and in bus service publicity.
+Ongoing.
 Operators OP3.2 To ensure that ETMs on local bus services in Kent at least meet the minimum standards set out in Annex C and that the bus ticketing products in the Annex, and other agreed promotions, are programmed into the systems.
 Ongoing.
 Operators OP3.3 To ensure that return tickets are accepted by all operators on common sections of route, subject to a separate ticketing agreement brokered by KCC, and to adopt the multi-operator ticketing arrangements outlined in Annex C. Return tickets by September 2023 Operators OP3.4 To support the Council with initiatives to promote the availability and greater use of ENCTS passes.
 Ongoing